bobbotron/notes-public-blog/log/content/2025-01-06-light-painting-intro.md

 shutter for the shutter to stay open, but there are usually ways to change this so you press the button once for shutter open, second press for shutter close.

-**Don’t use any auto mode, and turn off your built-in on camera flash!**
+**When starting your shot, don’t use any auto focus mode, and turn off your built-in on camera flash!**

 That said, if you don’t have access to this kind of bulb mode, manual mode with a 30 second exposure is great.